-SB 292 - creates the Hunger-Free Campus Act, requires the West Virginia Higher Education Policy Commission to establish a grant program to address food insecurity among students enrolled in public institutions of higher education.
+SB 292 creates the Hunger-Free Campus Act, requires the West Virginia Higher Education Policy Commission to establish a grant program to address food insecurity among students enrolled in public institutions of higher education.
 The bill advanced from the Senate Education Committee and is on first reading on the Senate floor.

-SB 515 contains several provisions, all related to gender identity and sexual orientation. include public schools from requiring students to participate in sexual orientation instruction.
+SB 515 contains several provisions, all related to gender identity and sexual orientation.
 If a student enrolled in a public school requests an accommodation that is intended to affirm the student's gender identity from a person employed by the public school, including a request that the student be addressed using a name or pronoun that is different than the name or pronoun assigned to the student in the public school's registration forms or records, the public school employee shall report the student's request to an administrator employed by the county board and assigned to the school, and the administrator shall report the student's request to the student's parent, custodian or guardian.
 The bill advanced from Senate Education committee and advanced to the Senate Judiciary Committee.